chenxingqiang/jax-ml/doc/roadmap.rst

   above) cf `dask-ml
   <https://ml.dask.org/hyper-parameter-search.html#avoid-repeated-work>`_

-:mod:`sklearn.neighbors`
+:mod:`xlearn.neighbors`

 * |ss| Ability to substitute a custom/approximate/precomputed nearest neighbors implementation for ours in all/most contexts that nearest neighbors are used for learning. :issue:`10463` |se|

-:mod:`sklearn.pipeline`
+:mod:`xlearn.pipeline`

 * Performance issues with `Pipeline.memory`
-* see "Everything in Scikit-learn should conform to our API contract" above
+* see "Everything in Jax-learn should conform to our API contract" above